 The following article was originally published on arsa.org, and reprinted with permission from author and ARSA Vice President of Operations, Brett Levanto.
 The student scholarship was funded by ARSA and facilitated through the Choose Aerospace award program.

-The grant is part of Choose Aerospace’s 2020 Aviation Maintenance Scholarship and Award Program.
-ARSA and its partner organizations combined to sponsor more than $25,000 worth of scholarships, textbooks, training systems and testing fee credits for educators and future aviators.
+The grant is part of Choose Aerospace’s 2021 Aviation Maintenance Scholarship and Award Program.
+ARSA and its partner organizations combined tens of thousands of dollars’ worth of scholarships, textbooks, training systems and testing fee credits for educators and future aviators.

 (1) What made you decide to pursue aviation maintenance training?

-(2) What experience or experiences did you have before you started at SUU that have been most valuable to you during school?
+(2) What experience or experiences did you have before you started at Tulsa Tech that have been most valuable to you during school?